History of banking in the United States: Creation of the FDIC and FSLIC

-The FSLIC was created as part of the National Housing Act of 1934 in order to insure deposits in savings and loans, a year after the FDIC was created to insure deposits in commercial banks.
+The Federal Savings and Loan Insurance Corporation (FSLIC) was created as part of the National Housing Act of 1934 in order to insure deposits in savings and loans, a year after the FDIC was created to insure deposits in commercial banks.
 It was administered by the Federal Home Loan Bank Board(FHLBB).

 Abandonment of the gold standard

 To deal with deflation, the nation went off the gold standard.
 In March and April in a series of laws and executive orders, the government suspended the gold standard for United States currency.
 Anyone holding significant amounts of gold coinage was mandated to exchange it for the existing fixed price of US dollars, after which the US would no longer pay gold on demand for the dollar, and gold would no longer be considered valid legal tender for debts in private and public contracts.
 The dollar was allowed to float freely on foreign exchange markets with no guaranteed price in gold, only to be fixed again at a significantly lower level a year later with the passage of the Gold Reserve Act in 1934.
 Markets immediately responded well to the suspension, in the hope that the decline in prices would finally end.